raymondpang365/version-control-guide/README.md

 ```
 but a word of warning, rebase is best used on local feature branches that haven&#39;t been pushed, see [atlassian.com/git/tutorials/…](https://www.atlassian.com/git/tutorials/merging-vs-rebasing#the-golden-rule-of-rebasing)

-## 4) Test-driven development

-Test-driven development is adopted.
-TDD means you have to first know the purpose of the code, then write the integration test and unit test.
-After that, write the actual code until all the tests pass.

-Every time you write a feature, commit the code.
-Each commit is not have more than 250 lines change.

-But before commit the code, you have to run and pass the unit test.

 ## 5) Advanced Integration